Oidlichtnwoada/AutonomousRacingCar/ros_packages/group3_lab5/README.md

 We further altered the provided template code in the following ways:

 - The ground truth pose (`/gt_pose`) published by the F1tenth simulator gets republished into the TF tree as `/tf/ground_truth/base_link`.
 - Our `scan_matcher` node acts as a **stand-alone odometry estimator** by performing incremental laser scan matching (using PLICP).
 Each laser scan is compared to a previous scan.
 The transformation  between the two scans is aggregated over time to calculate the position of the racecar in the fixed frame.
-The result is published by the node as `/tf/ground_truth/base_link`.
+The result is published by our `scan_matcher` node as `/tf/base_link`.
 - In `RViz`, the racecar model is drawn at the estimated (not the ground-truth) position, as shown in the annotated screenshot below:

 <img src="media/labeled_screenshot.svg" style="zoom: 67%;" />